muznarehman/Healthcare-app/README.md

 # Healthcare Application
 #### This is a simple healthcare application designed in the workshop of Android healthcare professionals for AKU doctors.
-I taught and created the material myself.
 The application consists of two parts:
 ![WhatsApp Image 2021-09-06 at 11 14 13 PM](https://user-images.githubusercontent.com/83614728/132257738-2ec1347d-0933-4777-806c-b81f6f17e3bf.jpeg)

 ## 1. Pill Reminder